webplatform/docs/concepts/programming/javascript/libraries/index.md

 {{Flags
 |High-level issues=Stub, Missing Relevant Sections
 |Content=Not Neutral, Examples Best Practices
+|Checked_Out=No
 |Editorial notes=Meteor description is not in line with the other library descriptions.
+These library descriptions are not neutral.
+They should be rewritten to simply state library attributes (size, date issues, version available, number of users) and features (tempting, architecture, widgets etc.) "Ease of Use" etc. is a subjective claim that does not belong on webplatform.org
 }}
 {{Summary_Section|Introduction to JavaScript libraries}}
 {{Basic Page}}